hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ###### `TssMessage`
 **Description**: This class is used in the exchange of secret information between participants.
 Contains an encrypted message, a polynomial commitment, and a cryptographic proof that can be used to validate this message.
 ###### `TssShareId`
 **Description**: This class represents the unique identification of a share in the system.
-It is linked to a FieldElement, so it can be used as input in the polynomial.
+It a FieldElement, so it can be used as input in the polynomial.

 ##### Example